iamdcj/es-whatever/src/modules/README.md

 # Modules

-A JavaScript module is a chunk of JS code living in its own file, containing various bindings, e.g. functions and regular variable declarations, with some or all `export`ed for use across the various parts of the application via an `import` syntax.
+A JavaScript module is a chunk of JS code living in its own file, containing various bindings, e.g. functions and regular variable declarations.

-##### a-module.js
+**`a-module,js`**
+This is an example of a module file; it contains multiple bindings, however nothing is exported from this module.

 ```
 const userName = "David";